Face Plugging the DOC Filter

 - A face plugged DOC filter will cost you quite a bit, so preventing this from occurring in the first place is essential.

 What is face plugging?
 How does it happen?
-How can I fix it?
-What can I do to prevent it?
+How can you fix it?
+What can you do to prevent it?
 In this blog post we will be answering these commonly asked questions!

 What is Face Plugging & How does it happen?